Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

+Beyond the DSAT data shown in Table \ref{tab:main_table}, we also run our prompt rewriting pipeline on a random sample of 500 conversations from WildChat, and obtain even higher win rates for \gpt~ and \gptmini~, emphasizing the feasibility of our approach in a realistic scenario (Table \ref{tab:control_table}, full discussion in Appendix \ref{sec:control}).
+Relatedly, further experiments with an inference-time reasoning model (\texttt{o3-mini}, ~\cite{openai2025o3minicard}) confirmed that rewriting remains essential for optimal responses even in the age of ``thinking'' models (full discussion in Appendix \ref{sec:deepseek}).

-\paragraph{Rewrites are more effective further along in the conversation.} One pattern we notice across most models is that proposed prompt rewrites have a better chance of succeeding when rewrites are made deeper into the conversation.
-Table~\ref{tab:long_convos} highlights this finding by separating the performance of models on conversations with fewer than 5 turns, from those with longer conversational histories.
+\paragraph{Rewrites are more effective later in the conversation.} Proposed prompt rewrites generate better responses when rewrites are made deeper into the conversation.
+Table~\ref{tab:long_convos} highlights this finding by separating the performance of models on conversations with fewer than 5 turns from those with longer conversational histories.
 All but the smallest \minstral \ model demonstrate better performance on longer conversations.
-Although \minstral\ supports a 128k context window, it is unable to capture user needs from longer conversations.
+Although \minstral\ supports a 128k context window, it is unable to capture user needs from long contexts.

-Nevertheless, the significant gains evidences by all the other models validate our rewrites are truly \textit{contextual}.
-Further into a conversation, the \rewriter~has more information about the grounded goals and preferences of the user and is thus able to generate better rewrites, which in turn result in better \chatbot responses.
+Nevertheless, the significant gains in other models indicate that our rewrites are truly \textit{contextual}.
+Further in a conversation, the \rewriter~has more information about grounded user goals and preferences and is thus able to generate better rewrites, in turn resulting in better \chatbot~\ responses.

-\paragraph{Smaller models can propose effective rewrites.} In the results discussed till this point, the \rewriter~and \chatbot~ have been the same models.
-This raises an important question.
-Is the relatively poor performance of some models caused by their subpar rewriting capabilities, or are they held back in their capability as \chatbot~s during the response generation stage?
+\paragraph{Smaller models can propose effective rewrites.} In the results discussed so far, the \rewriter~and \chatbot~ have been the same models.
+A natural question follows: is the poor performance of some models caused by their subpar rewriting capabilities, or are they held back because they are ineffective \chatbot s?
+To answer this, we perform additional experiments varying the model size of the \rewriter \ and the \chatbot~(Table \ref{tab:cross_model_table}).

-To answer this question, we perform additional experiments where we keep the original \rewriter for our two smallest models, but use \gpt~as the \chatbot~responding to the rewrite.
 Doing this decouples our measurement of the ability of an LLM to understand the user's intent and information needs (as a \rewriter), from its ability to respond with relevant information (as a \chatbot).